ppy/osu-wiki/wiki/Interface/en.md

 1. Your player bar.
 It shows your [PP](/wiki/Performance_Points), Global Rank, Total Score, Overall [Accuracy](/wiki/Accuracy), and level bar.
 2. Save replay to Replays folder: That replay can be used offline.
-3. Online Favourite: Make the beatmap as your Online Favourite.
+3. Online Favourite: Make the beatmap as your favourite.
 This will be visible in your osu! page, section "Beatmaps".
-4. Local Rankings: All your results are saved in the local ranking.
+4. Local Leaderboard: All your results are stored on the computer.
 To go to them, enter the [song selection screen](#song-selection-screen), you should see the [rankings](#rankings).
-Click on the list with settings and select "Local Rankings"
+Click on the drop-down menu and select "Local Rankings".
 5. Beatmap Ranking section.
 Will not appear if offline, or if the beatmap is not uploaded.
-   1. Map Rank: Your Ranking on the map.
-The ranking includes replays that featured mods, even if you didn't use any yourself.
+   1. Overall: Your Ranking on the map.
+The result includes replays that featured mods, even if you didn't use any yourself.
-   2. Overall: Your profile standing on the gamemode you just played, not just the beatmap.
-   3. Accuracy: Will only be counted when your old score is surpassed.
-Accuracy is the average of all passed beatmaps.
+   2. Accuracy: How [precisely](/wiki/Accuracy) did you play the beatmap.
+Will only be counted when your old score is surpassed.
-   4. Ranked Score: Your [Ranked Score](/wiki/Score#ranked-score) on map.
+   3. Max Combo: Your biggest combo on the map you played.
 If it's an unranked song, it will not increase at all.
-   5. Max Combo: Your maximum combo on the map you played.
+   4. Ranked Score: Your [best result](/wiki/Score#ranked-score) on map.
 If it's an unranked song, it will not increase at all.
-   6. Total Score: Grand total score.
-This will always increase even if you fail or don't surpass a high score in a beatmap.
-This counts towards your level.
+   5. Total Score: Not taken into account, since it does not take a fate.
-   7. Performance: The received number of PP on map you played.
+   6. Performance: The received number of PP on map you played.
 If it's an unranked (or an approved) song, it will not increase at all.
 6. Overall Ranking section.
 It will also not be displayed offline, or if the beatmap is not uploaded.
    1. Overall: Your global ranking in the world.
    2. Accuracy: Your average accuracy obtained from the calculations of the maps you played.
-   3. Max Combo: Max Combo on your profile (Calculated based on the largest combo in your maps).
+   3. Max Combo: Biggest combo on your profile (Calculated based on the largest combo in your maps).
    4. Ranked Score: The number of points earned from all ranked maps that you have ever played on your profile.
-   5. Same as #6.4 but it takes into account all types of ranking (Loved, Ranked, Approved, Unranked), underplayed and failed maps.
-Not submitted beatmaps is not taken into account.
+   5. Total Score: Same as #6.4 but it takes into account all types of ranking (Loved, Ranked, Approved, Unranked), underplayed and failed maps.
+Not submitted beatmaps are not counted.
-   6. The total amount of PP in your profile.
-Depending on the result, it can increase or decrease.
+   6. Perfomance: The total amount of PP in your profile.
 7. Beatmap song with its history of plays and pass rate.
 8. Beatmap Rating.
 Use your personal discretion based on whether you enjoy the beatmap or not.
 Best left alone if you can't decide.
 9. Return to Song Selection.